 You can decrease the odds of IC misclassification by hiring ICs that have incorporated their own companies, rather than partnerships or sole proprietorships.
 A three-tiered relationship is created when you hire an IC.
 You'll be paying the IC's corporation, which pays the IC, who's technically an employee of the corporation.

 If you need help with the do's and don'ts of independent contractors, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.